MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

                     }
                     else
                     {
-                        // Save As cancelled from this customized dialog CHECK_FAILURE(args->put_Cancel(TRUE));
+                        // Save As cancelled from this customized dialog.
+                        CHECK_FAILURE(args->put_Cancel(TRUE));
                     }
                 };